um-pdavila/acs_docs/docs/policies/policies.rst

   - running on inappropriate LSF queues
   - running from data on ``/nethome``

-  The CCS account responsible for those jobs may be suspended.
+  The IDSC account responsible for those jobs may be suspended.

-- Pegasus users with disabled CCS accounts must submit a request to `hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_ for temporary account reactivation.
+- Pegasus users with disabled IDSC accounts must submit a request to `hpc@ccs.miami.edu <mailto:hpc@ccs.miami.edu>`_ for temporary account reactivation.

 Allocations